cxli2333/Res-Bench/README.md

 our data can be found at https://huggingface.co/datasets/cxcx2333/ResBench

-Res-Bench can be evaluated by VLEvalKit.Just put Resbench.py at VLMEvalKit/vlmeval/dataset!
+Res-Bench can be evaluated by VLEvalKit.Just put Resbench.py at the path VLMEvalKit/vlmeval/dataset